What is volunteering?

 Lots of roles will not ask for previous work experience or qualifications.
-Instead, the y may ask about your life experience and to get to know you as a person to see if you are capable of doing the role.
-Some opportunities, such as web design or booking do require you to be trained and experience and this is stated on the role information.
+Instead, they may ask about your life experience and to get to know you as a person to see if you are capable of doing the role.
+Some opportunities, such as web design may require you to have some previous experience and this should be stated on the role information.
 The most important thing is enthusiasm and reliability.

 How do I contact the organisations?

 Please appreciate that lots of organisations don’t have secretaries, may work part-time, and have lots of projects to run.
 So, please be patient in contacting them.
 They should eventually get back to you, but it may take a week or more.
 Feel free to email, but a telephone call is sometimes preferable.